 How can you get your ANTI-veggie kids to eat some of the green- any way of masking it in a sandwich or a pasta salad.
 I’m not big on hiding or sneaking vegetables into my kids’ diets.
 I want them to know that vegetables are important and necessary as part of a healthy, daily diet.
 We let our kids choose which veggie they’d like for dinner. kids are much more inclined to eat their veggies if they had a say in picking it out and planning the dinner menu.
 Right now they are totally digging this Cauliflower Fried Rice!

-And here is our String Bean Side Dish recipe which is just one point per serving on The Weight Watchers Freestyle Plan!
+So wuth that in mind I git my kids in the kitchen with me!
+Here is our String Bean Side Dish recipe which is just one point per serving on The Weight Watchers Freestyle Plan!

 1⁄4 cup(s), sliced almonds 4 Points